simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 We get:

-A proper implementation of these ideas would strip out the multiple, copies of large, reference-sized data structures that are being used and avoid the extensive python list manipulations that are used in the mapping.
-We will examine a C++ implementation of this basic approach in the new year, which will also have a a rather more sophisticated approach to assessing likelihoods.
+The simple python testbed implementation of these ideas linked to above is very slow, single-threaded, absurdly memory hungry, and its treatment of scores for the mappings does not currently make much sense.
+In the new year we will address these issues in a proper C++ implementation, where (for instance) we will not have multiple copies of large, reference-sized data structures.

 ---